UNDERSTANDING ARTHRITIS

 • Shoulder joints

-Risk Factors for Ankylosing Spondylitis
+Risk factors for Ankylosing Spondylitis

 The risk factors for Ankylosing Spondylitis (AS) come down to gender, age and genetics.
 Gender plays a role because men are more likely to develop AS than women.
 Age is a factor because AS is most often developed in late adolescence or early adulthood years.
 And lastly, genetics is important because the majority who develop ankylosing spondylitis have the HLA-B27 gene.
 The HLA-B27 gene has become a strong indicator of AS, however, many people who are carriers of this gene never develop ankylosing spondylitis.
 Therefore, it is not the sole determinant of developing AS.